mathspp/mathspp/pages/02.blog/01.pydonts/pydont-manifesto/item.en.md

  4. Exercises to help you practise your new skill.
  5. Links to references and resources for further reading.

+# Book

+The Pydon'ts have been compiled into a free ebook that you can get online, [here][pydonts-book].

+<!-- v -->
 Are you looking forward to this series?

-<!-- v -->
 Let me know in the comments below if you are expecting any tips about any specific topics and leave an "emoji response" to show your support.